anynines/klutchio/docs/platform-operator/central-management-cluster-setup/setup-developer-cluster.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-## Set up a tenant cluster
+## Set up a developer cluster

-We use klutch-bind to make the a9s Kubernetes API available inside a tenant cluster.
+We use klutch-bind to make the a9s Kubernetes API available inside a developer cluster.
 In order to utilize the `kubectl bind` command, you'll need to have the `kubectl-bind` binary installed and properly added to your system's path.
 Download the appropriate `kubectl-bind` binary for your system's architecture from the provided options: